Skip to main content

 2. Bundle Plates and Pints

 Create one hero bundle for lunch and one for early evening, both priced for contribution margin not vanity.
+Our guide to menu engineering explains how to structure pricing so your bundles protect margin.
 Think pie, pint, and pudding for £16.95 or two tapas boards plus jug serves.
 Stick posters on the door, WhatsApp your regulars, and ask staff to mention it to every seated guest.

 3. Sell Premium Pours on Purpose